Rory-Mac/personal-website/_posts/2023-08-23-Narrative Structure.markdown

 ---
 layout: default
 mode: narrow
-title: Narrative Map
+title: Narrative Structure
 ---
-<h4>Narrative Map</h4>
+<h4>Narrative Structure</h4>
-<p>Narrative Map is a project that emerged from the attempt to identify patterns in human narrative.
+<p>This post documents my attempt to identify some patterns underlying human narrative.
 Profound narratives are powerful in their ability to shape our
 perception of the world around us, the actions we take therein, and the actions we hope to take thereafter.
 Patterns in narratives might speak to an underlying structure from which profound narratives emerge.
 The thought of such a structure excites me very much.
 As with all technical projects, I think the inspiration is important to keep close in mind.
 It begets all else in the project, not the other way around.</p>